Emergency-Brake Simplex: Toward A Verifiably Safe Control-CPS Architecture for Abrupt Runtime Reachability Constraint Changes: Problem Formulation

 As described in Section~\ref{sect:Introduction}, the conventional remedy is to carry out the \emph{Online-Controller-Redesign} (OCR), i.e. to redesign the controller online, to derive the new $K'$, $P'$, $Q'$, and $\mathcal{E}'=E(\vec{x}(t_1), \vec{x}_{\sf o}, P')$, so that ({\bf C1}) of Lemma~\ref{lemma:GAS} sustains, and $\mathcal{E}' \cap \mathcal{F}' = \varnothing$.

-However, usually safety guarantee needs to be recovered in real-time.
+However, often the reachability safety guarantee needs to be recovered in real-time.
 OCR incurs controller redesign, which costs too much time.
-To meet the real-time demand, \emph{we propose to keep the original controller, and find a new reference state $\vec{x}'_{\sf o}$ instead} (see the red star in Fig.~\ref{fig:IllustrationOfFindingNewLyapunovEllipse}).
-Thus, as per \eqref{eqn:LyapunovEllipsoidFunction}, the new Lyapunov ellipsoid $\mathcal{E}''$ (see the shape delineated by the red dash-dot line in Fig.~\ref{fig:IllustrationOfFindingNewLyapunovEllipse}) will become
+To meet the real-time demand, \emph{we propose only to find a new reference state $\vec{x}'_{\sf o}$} (see the red star in Fig.~\ref{fig:IllustrationOfFindingNewLyapunovEllipse}), while keep all other parts of the \emph{original linear control system} \eqref{eqn:LinearSystemModel} (particularly, the original controller matrix $K$) unchanged.